wilsoncheung/wilsoncheung.github.io/README.md

-# 1st Attempt: React Starter
+# React Starter

-My first attempt in creating a generic React web app ready with **React Router**, **Bootstrap 4** and **Font Awesome**!! :laughing::laughing:
+My first attempt in creating a generic React web app ready with **Hash Router**, **Bootstrap 4** and **Font Awesome**!! :laughing::laughing:<br>
-This repo can be use to kick start your future React websites (ex: Portfolio, Educational, Nonprofit, etc...) :smiley:.
+I created this so that I can easily kick start any future React base projects (ex: Portfolio, Educational, Nonprofit, etc...) :smiley:.

 ### Getting Started

-First go to your terminal and change directory to where you want to copy remote repo into.
+First go to your terminal and change directory to where you want to copy the remote repo into.<br>
 Then do the following:

 ##### Clone Repo